Bienvenue en France! Welcome to France!

-Below are some lodging options to get you dreaming.
+Below are some France lodging options to get you dreaming.

-With more than 17,000 hotels, France certainly has plenty of choices.
-You can stay in grand style at palace hotels, or at luxurious inns and manors via groups like Relais & Chateaux and Chateaux et Hotels de France.
+France certainly has plenty of luxury hotel choices, from grand palace hotels to luxurious inns and manors via groups like Relais & Chateaux and Chateaux et Hotels de France.

 The Relais du Silence (country inns and manors) and the Logis de France (known for quality restaurants, often with an owner in the kitchen) offer great mid-range options, and are frequently family-operated.

 There's no shortage of international chains, with Best Western offering some surprisingly stylish choices.
 And French chains, like Sofitel, Novotel, Libertel, Mercure and Ibis, are located throughout the country.

 The hotel star rating system can be helpful.
 It grades hotels on 246 different inspection points, including customer service, accessibility and foreign languages spoken.